 It’s also common to find a list of statuses that are aligned with best practices but haven’t been consistently updated.
 In a system where multiple statuses aren’t automated, reps have to manually update leads multiple times in order to keep the field trustworthy.
 But that’s hard to enforce or monitor.
 You end up with holes in your data, and holes in your reports.

-What are best practices for managing lead status?
+What are best practices for managing lead status in Salesforce?

 Here are some best practices to follow for managing Lead Status values in Salesforce: